Samuel-Piedra58/phrase_hunter_game_oop/README.md

 This project is part of the Treehouse Full Stack JavaScript Techdegree.

+A fun interactive phrase guessing game!
+The phrases to guess are related to the paradigm of programming deployed in this project, Object-Oriented JavaScript.
+The game will test your knowledge of principles and terms related to object oriented programming in JavaScript.
+Programmer Beware!

 ## Phrase Hunter

 A phrase guessing game where the user guess's letters to unveil a random hidden phrase!